 |(d) Where you consent to the processing of personal data||

 You can withdraw or revoke consents in this section at any time.
-However, if we need your consent to process to carry out an activity, we will not be able to perform that activity or provide services and will we will cease using your data for this purpose, but may continue to process your data for purposes where we have other lawful grounds to do so, such as where we are legally required to keep records of transactions.
-Withdrawing or revoking your consent will not affect any processing of your information which has already taken place by that date.
+However, if we need your consent to process or carry out an activity, we will not be able to perform that activity or provide services and will we will cease using your data for this purpose, but may continue to process your data where we have other lawful grounds to do so, such as where we are legally required to keep records of transactions.
+Withdrawing or revoking your consent will not affect any processing of your information that has already taken place.

 4. Where does Citi obtain information about you?